-• Block 7, Al Barqa Permit, Yemen - Block 7 remained under Force Majeure throughout the year.
+Block 7, Al Barga Permit, Yemen - Block 7 remained under Force Majeure throughout 2023.

-No activities are planned for the block until such times as the LoC matter is resolved, Damis Block S-1 is returned to production, and the security situation in Yemen has improved.
+No activities are planned for the block until such times as the Block 7 LoC litigation matter is resolved, Yemen's political situation and security has improved, and Damis Block S-1 is returned to production.